InnerSourceCommons/InnerSourcePatterns/meta/pattern-template.md

 ## Title

 ## Problem
 What is the problem - crisp definition of the problem.
-1-2 sentances.
+1-2 sentences.
 Anymore should go into other sections.

 ## Story (Optional)
 Sometimes there is a story that helps people understand the pattern better.